Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/101-Architecture.md

 used in cryptography though.
 However, many instructions have very different latency, so a compiler that optimises specifically for Zen3 may chose another ordering of instructions then when optimising for Zen2 so it may still make sense to compile specifically for the compute nodes on LUMI.
-There are also an additional login nodes for access via the web-based Open OnDemand interface, plus others that are used for system administration at different level (and with different permissions!)
+There is also an additional login node for access via the web-based Open OnDemand interface, plus others that are used for system administration at different level (and with different permissions!)
 Together these are sometimes called **LUMI-L**.